-Residential Services implements specific policies for the inventory, control and use of keys by residents, departmental staff, and other university personnel charged with providing emergency response, general maintenance and repair and the overall well being of resident and smooth operation of the facility.
+Residential Services implements specific policies for the inventory, control and use of keys by residents, departmental staff, and other university personnel charged with providing emergency response, general maintenance and repair, the overall well being of residents and smooth operation of the facility.

 KEYS ISSUED TO RESIDENTS:

 Keys/key cards are documented as issued to the specific resident for the room to which they are assigned.
 Beginning in the 2017-2018 academic year, keys/key cards will be documented as issued to the specific resident for the room and specific bedroom within an apartment or suite to which they are assigned.
 They are issued for the use of the resident only.

 It is unlawful for residents to duplicate any residential keys or to hand off keys to unauthorized persons for any purpose.
 Residents are held responsible for use or misuse of any keys or key cards issued to them.

 It is expected that residents may lock themselves out periodically.
 Lock out keys are provided as a service but are inventoried and controlled with the same attention as a key issued at check in.

-Repeated lock out requests often the unreported loss of the originally issued key, a host providing unauthorized access to a room or apartment by a non resident or long term guest, or other irregularity related to room access that may compromise security.
+Repeated lock out requests often indicate the unreported loss of the originally issued key, a host providing unauthorized access to a room or apartment by a non resident or long term guest, or other irregularity related to room access that may compromise security.
 Fees will be assessed to residents who are found to be in violation of these policies.
 Additionally they may be referred to their House Dean or Director for follow up or additional action.

-In the interests of personal and community security, residents should carry their room and card keys with them at all times and to keep doors locked when away from their rooms.
+In the interests of personal and community security, residents should carry their room and card keys with them at all times and should keep doors locked when away from their rooms.